Featuring Chen Chen

-The Festival will take place on Hill-Stead’s expansive and picturesque West Lawn, allowing attendees to be safely socially distanced in clearly marked pods.
+The Festival will take place on Hill-Stead’s expansive and picturesque West Lawn, allowing attendees to be safely socially distanced.
 Bring a blanket, chairs, and a picnic.
 Inspired by the surroundings, many attendees take the opportunity to write their own poetry and prose, lingering after dusk to finish their poems and conversations.

 Seating will be limited, but a live-stream ticket option will also be available for those who may prefer to tune in from the comfort of home.